godotengine/godot-docs/classes/class_physics2ddirectspacestate.rst

 rid: :ref:`RID<class_rid>` of the object the shape intersected.

-The number of intersections can be limited with the second paramater, to reduce the processing time.
+The number of intersections can be limited with the second parameter, to reduce the processing time.